adobe/asset-share-commons/_pages/search/property/index.md

  * Labels/Properties are derived from available Metadata Schemas
  * Lightning icon (⚡) indicates this property is optimized for search.
- * Turtle icon (🐢) indicates this property is optimized for search.
+ * Turtle icon (🐢) indicates this property is NOT optimized for search.

 #### Operation